 If your pet exhibits any abnormal activity or behaviour, a veterinary consultation is a good idea.
-The following symptoms are definitely emergencies and require immediate medical attention.
+The following symptoms require immediate medical attention.

 - Difficulty breathing, blue tongue or raspy breath sounds

 - Swollen or distended abdomen, with or without productive vomiting

 - Inability to urinate or defecate, especially if straining

 - Ingestion of toxin, including but not limited to: chocolate, rodenticides (mouse and rat bait), garden pest control products (snail baits), prescription, over the counter or illegal drugs, and household cleaners

 - Trauma such as being hit by a car, a fall from a height or blunt force

 - Loss of balance or consciousness, convulsions or seizure activity

 - Penetrating wound, such as bite wounds (from a dog or cat)